Configure your initial deployment of vRealize Operations Manager based on anticipated usage.

 To maintain a supported configuration, data nodes deployed in the cluster must be the same node size.

-For more information about increasing storage, see Add Disk Space to a vApp Node or Add Disk Space to Linux or Windows Node.
+For more information about increasing storage, see Add Disk Space to a vApp Node.
 You cannot modify the disks of virtual machines that have a snapshot.
 You must remove all snapshots before you increase disk size.

 Scaling Horizontally (Adding nodes)

-vRealize Operations Manager 6.2 supports up to 16 analytic nodes in a cluster.
+vRealize Operations Manager 6.6 supports up to 6 extra large analytic nodes in a cluster.

 To maintain a supported configuration, analytics nodes deployed in the cluster must be the same node size.